xiaoylu/leetcode_category/TwoPointers/Readme.md

 ---
 Pointers `slow` and `fast` move at the different speeds.

-There is one trick here, you have one extra pointer `prev` storing the previous value of `slow`.
+There is one trick here, you can create one extra pointer `prev` storing the previous value of `slow`.

 ```
 ListNode *slow = head, *fast = head, *prev = NULL;